Tips on How to Reduce Air Consumption During Scuba Diving

 A great way to practice both at the same time is to start to meditate.
 Just spend a few minutes a day sitting in silence and then directing your focus on your breathing.
 You’ll quickly figure out to calm yourself faster and to control your breathing even in anxiety-provoking situations!

 If you want to push yourself even further then learn some breathing techniques used for freediving.
-Learn the fundamentals of freediving breathing to help you consume less air when diving.
+Learn the fundamentals of freediving breathing to help you consume lower amounts of air when diving.

 7 – Continue your Education